ParsaJR/pastore/README.md

 - A migration service that runs off the alembic migration script, to make the database schema ready to use for the api.
 - Api service which runs the Pastore api.
+- A frontend service that knows how to interact with the Pastore's api.
+As for now, it assumes your front-end is available at the "/api" of the same origin.

 > [!IMPORTANT]
 > As for now, You need to reverse proxy the api service under the location
 > "/api" in the same origin as where the frontend service has served.
-Just like
-> the nginx configuration below:
+Here the example using "nginx" as a web server:

 >```
 >   server {